Lek mating: Evolution

 Several possible mechanisms have been proposed as to why males cluster into leks, including the hotshot, hotspot, black hole, kin selection, and predation protection hypotheses, as described below.

 Hotshot hypothesis

 The hotshot hypothesis is the only model that attributes males as the driving force behind aggregation.
 The hotshot model hypothesizes that attractive males, known as hotshots, garner both female and male attention.
 Females go to the hotshots because they are attracted to these males.
 Other males form leks around these hotshots as a way to lure females away from the hotshot.
 A manipulative experiment using the little bustard, Tetrax tetrax, was done to test the various lek evolution models.
 The experiment involved varying the size and sex ratio of leks using decoys.
 To test whether or not the presence of a hotshot determined lek formation, a hotshot little bustard decoy was placed within a lek.
-After the fake hotshot was added to the lek, both male and female visitation to the lek increased, tending to confirm the hypothesis.
+After the fake hotshot was added to the lek, both male and female visitation to the lek increased, giving weight to the hypothesis.